OlivierLD/raspberry-coffee/README.md

-# Maven repo in GitHub for RaspberryCoffee
+# A Maven repo on GitHub for RaspberryCoffee and related projects
 See good article at <https://gist.github.com/fernandezpablo85/03cf8b0cd2e7d8527063>

 > Another possibility: <https://repsy.io/>